Confession

 For Further Study

-Books – 7 Secrets of Confession by Vinny Flynn and Confession by Adrienne von Speyr and How to Make a Good Confession by John A. Kane and Confession: A Little Book for the Reluctant by Msgr.
-Louis Gaston de Segur and Confession: Its Fruitful Practice (With An Examination of Conscience) by Benedictine Sisters of Perpetual Adoration
+Books – Lord Have Mercy by Scott Hahn and 7 Secrets of Confession by Vinny Flynn and Confession by Adrienne von Speyr and How to Make a Good Confession by John A. Kane and Confession: A Little Book for the Reluctant by Msgr.
+Louis Gaston de Segur and Confession: Its Fruitful Practice (With An Examination of Conscience) by Benedictine Sisters of Perpetual Adoration and The Sacrament of Confession: What it is and How to Receive it Well by Hector R. G. Perez and Forgiven: A Guide to Confession and the Examin Prayer by Sister Orianne Pietra Rene Dyck and Sister Allison Regina Gliot

 DVD – The Miracle Box